-This is the final part in the series of articles about building an ASP .Net Core Web Application and deploying it as a Docker container using Microsoft Azure.
-Here, we are going to setup a Microsoft Azure DevOps release pipeline to automate the deployment of our application as a container on Azure Web App Service.
+This is the final part of the series of articles about building an ASP .Net Core Web Application and deploying it as a Docker container using Microsoft Azure.
+Here, we are going to set up a Microsoft Azure DevOps release pipeline to automate the deployment of our application as a container on Azure Web App Service.

 If you have been following along, you must have: